antrea-io/antrea/docs/network-policy.md

 the security policy for the cluster, unlike K8s NetworkPolicy, which is aimed towards developers to secure their apps and affects Pods within the Namespace in which the K8s NetworkPolicy is created.
+Rules belonging to ClusterNetworkPolicies are evaluated before any rule belonging to K8s NetworkPolicy.

 ## The ClusterNetworkPolicy resource